Causation Lecture

 Concurrent cause situations are often described as 'two hunter problems', referring to a hypothetical situation in which two hunters in the woods both negligently shoot the same victim at the same time, killing him.
 Standard causation does not help here, since it is impossible to say which hunter caused the victim's death.
 At the same time, it is not satisfactory to have each hunter renounce liability on the basis that had they not been negligent, the other bullet would have killed the victim, and so they could not be described as causing the victim's death.

-Each of these situations have their own rules which apply, as follows.
+Each of these situations has its own rules which apply, as follows.

 Multiple Concurrent Causes - The General Rule